"Do I qualify for food stamps?" If you're finding your household budget doesn't meet all of your expenses, you may be asking this question.

-So if you're wondering "Do I qualify for food stamps?", the USDA offers an online pre-screening tool that can help you determine if you may qualify.
+The USDA offers an online pre-screening tool that can help you determine if you may qualify.
 However, since so much of the application process is variable, the best way to answer this question is to simply fill out an application and see if it is approved.

 Food Stamps and College Students